Economics: Classical political economy

 The publication of Adam Smith's The Wealth of Nations in 1776, has been described as "the effective birth of economics as a separate discipline."
 The book identified land, labour, and capital as the three factors of production and the major contributors to a nation's wealth, as distinct from the physiocratic idea that only agriculture was productive.

-Smith discusses potential benefits of specialization by division of labour, including increased labour productivity and gains from trade, whether between town and country or across countries.
+Smith discusses potential benefits of specialisation by division of labour, including increased labour productivity and gains from trade, whether between town and country or across countries.
 His "theorem" that "the division of labor is limited by the extent of the market" has been described as the "core of a theory of the functions of firm and industry" and a "fundamental principle of economic organization."
-To Smith has also been ascribed "the most important substantive proposition in all of economics" and foundation of resource-allocation theory – that, under competition, resource owners (of labour, land, and capital) seek their most profitable uses, resulting in an equal rate of return for all uses in equilibrium (adjusted for apparent differences arising from such factors as training and unemployment).
+To Smith has also been ascribed "the most important substantive proposition in all of economics" and foundation of resource-allocation theory—that, under competition, resource owners (of labour, land, and capital) seek their most profitable uses, resulting in an equal rate of return for all uses in equilibrium (adjusted for apparent differences arising from such factors as training and unemployment).

 In an argument that includes "one of the most famous passages in all economics," Smith represents every individual as trying to employ any capital they might command for their own advantage, not that of the society, and for the sake of profit, which is necessary at some level for employing capital in domestic industry, and positively related to the value of produce.
 In this:

-The Rev. Thomas Robert Malthus (1798) used the concept of diminishing returns to explain low living standards.
+The Reverend Thomas Robert Malthus (1798) used the concept of diminishing returns to explain low living standards.
 Human population, he argued, tended to increase geometrically, outstripping the production of food, which increased arithmetically.
 The force of a rapidly growing population against a limited amount of land meant diminishing returns to labour.
 The result, he claimed, was chronically low wages, which prevented the standard of living for most of the population from rising above the subsistence level.
-Economist Julian Lincoln Simon has criticized Malthus's conclusions.
+Economist Julian Simon has criticised Malthus's conclusions.